 Late in its history, the nation of Israel developed a standing army.
 The sense that God was the Divine Warrior and would protect His people regardless of their military strength may have been a reason why Israel was slow to develop an army.
 The development of a regular standing army in Israel came only after a strong, centralized political system had been developed by Saul, David, and Solomon.
 Saul was the first to form a permanent army (1 Samuel 13:2; 24:2; 26:2).

 What Saul began, David continued.
-He increased the army, brought in hired troops from other regions who were loyal to him alone (2 Samuel 15:19-22) and turned over the direct leadership of his armies to a commander-in-chief, Joab.
+He increased the size of the army, brought in hired troops from other regions who were loyal to him alone (2 Samuel 15:19-22) and turned over the direct leadership of his armies to a commander-in-chief, Joab.
 Under David, Israel also became more aggressive in its offensive military policies, absorbing neighboring states like Ammon (2 Samuel 11:1; 1 Chronicles 20:1-3).
 David established a system of rotating troops with twelve groups of 24,000 men serving one month of the year (1 Chronicles 27).
-Although Solomon's reign was peaceful, he further expanded the army, adding chariots and horsemen (1 Kings 10:26).
+Although Solomon’s reign was peaceful, he further expanded the army, adding chariots and horsemen (1 Kings 10:26).
 The standing army continued (though divided along with the kingdom after the death of Solomon) until 586 B.C., when Israel (Judah) ceased to exist as a political entity.

 In the New Testament, Jesus marveled when a Roman centurion (an officer in charge of one hundred soldiers) approached Him.
 The centurion’s response to Jesus indicated his clear understanding of authority, as well as his faith in Jesus (Matthew 8:5-13).
 Jesus did not denounce his career.
 Many centurions mentioned in the New Testament are praised as Christians, God-fearers, and men of good character (Matthew 8:5; 27:54; Mark 15:39-45; Luke 7:2; 23:47; Acts 10:1; 21:32; 28:16).

 The places and the titles may have changed, but our armed forces should be just as valued as the centurions of the Bible.
 The position of soldier was highly respected.
 For example, Paul describes Epaphroditus, a fellow Christian, as a “fellow soldier” (Philippians 2:25).
 The Bible also uses military terms to describe being strong in the Lord by putting on the whole armor of God (Ephesians 6:10-20), including the tools of the soldier—helmet, shield, and sword.
+Paul also used military service as a simile for Christian service: “Join with me in suffering, like a good soldier of Christ Jesus.
+No one serving as a soldier gets entangled in civilian affairs, but rather tries to please his commanding officer“ (2 Timothy 2:3–4).

 Yes, the Bible does address serving in the military, directly and indirectly.
 The Christian men and women who serve their country with character, dignity, and honor can rest assured that the civic duty they perform is condoned and respected by our sovereign God.
 Those who honorably serve in the military deserve our respect and gratitude.